-You can even go one step further by getting the shower enclosures that do not have aluminum support that run the full length but have holders in strategic places which lends a more muted look and does not break the flow of light and sight.
+You can even go one step further by getting the shower enclosures that do not have the aluminum support that runs the full length but have holders in strategic places which lends a more muted look and does not break the flow of light and sight.

 8. Shrink the sink.

 Who says you have to buy a standard sink?
 There are tons of different sink sizes from narrow and elongated to short and stubby.
 There are also smaller-sized toilets that you can get to increase your floor space.

 Traditional sinks can end up taking a lot of room in a pint-sized room.
 So go for a pedestal sink or a wall-mounted sink to allow natural light and maintain a feeling of open space.